 The following documents should be obtained prior to traveling to the United States.
 Additional documents may be requested but these are essential.

-- Passport and passports of any accompanying family members
+- Passport and passports of any accompanying family members; must be valid for six months into the future.

 - Documents from your sponsor if you are a government/corporate sponsored student